dgirard/POCZone/Dataflow/dataflow/README.md

 ### Full example

-Run HelloWorldWithBigQuery : it will run on the cloud, write in Cloud Storage and BigQuery.
+Use HelloWorldWithBigQuery class to run it on Google cloud and write to Cloud Storage and BigQuery.
-Before running it you should change some lines of code by setting correctly the BigQuery and Storage settings.
+Before running it, make sure you update the code with your own settings for the BigQuery table name and cloud Storage bucket name.
 ```java

 ```